Decision guide3 min readBy Justin Duggan

-Whether Workman is worth it depends on your real typing life, not just abstract layout theory.
-The right question is not “is Workman better?” but “is switching to Workman worth the retraining cost for the way I work and practice?”
+Whether Workman is worth it depends entirely on your real typing life — not abstract layout theory and not forum arguments.
+The right question is not "is Workman objectively better?"
+It is "is switching to Workman worth the retraining cost for how I actually work and practice?"
+Before you remap anything, [browse the Workman layout hub on SureTyping](/keyboard-layouts) to see exactly what you would be signing up to train.

 Workman is worth it if you want a deliberate alternative to QWERTY that stays practical on standard hardware and you are willing to train through a meaningful but manageable switch cost.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Workman can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Workman can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Workman is most useful when you want a long-standing ergonomic alternative that still feels practical on normal hardware and keeps common shortcut regions familiar.